 Artist | Presenter | Producer

-Milli-Rose Rubin is currently a Music student at Goldsmiths University London.
-During Lockdown, one of the few things that has kept her stimulated and creatively engaged is music.
-Music has always been a form of therapy for Millie, and she continues to use creative forms as an expression of her mental health at different chapters of her life.
+Milli-Rose Rubin is currently a Music student at Goldsmiths University London and also works at Youth Music as Admin Intern in the G&L tean.
+During lockdown, one of the few things that has kept her stimulated and creatively engaged is music.
+Music has always been a form of therapy for her, and she continues to use creative forms as an expression of her mental health at different chapters of her life.
 Having lived in Tanzania and Amsterdam in her childhood, she’s overcome language barriers and many more obstacles through music.
-Moving forward, Millie aims to always use music as a form therapy and run her own music therapy workshops in the near future
+Moving forward, Milli-Rose aims to always use music as a form therapy and run her own music therapy workshops in the near future

 London-based singer-songwriter, Naima Adams, delivers soaring vocals that bristle with energy and honesty, that groove with the best funk and have deep soul roots.From an Italian-American background, she has been honing her craft as a musician and writer since a young age.
 She moved to London in 2015 to pursue music and, thus far, her career has seen her share the stage with musicians from India, Brazil, Colombia, the Faroe Islands, and perform alongside the likes of Sampa The Great, Comet Is Coming, Nubya Garcia, and Celeste.
 Additionally, 2019 saw her perform at a number of festivals including Maiden Voyage, We Out Here Festival, Love Supreme and Glastonbury's Park Stage, and appear on radio & TV programmes such as Jools Holland, The Annie Mac Show, Worldwide FM Awards, accompanying Sampa The Great.
 She is currently working on her first release.